cccswann/cccswann/README.md

 I'm passionate about crafting and maintaining software that has a positive impact on people's lives.

 🗻  I love learning languages and am actively studying for the Japanese Language Proficiency Test N2 (Advanced) this December. \
-🔭  I’m currently working on developing a web application for Japanese language learners. \
+🔭  I’m currently developing a web application for Japanese language learners. \
-🌱  My current hobby project is building a 6502 microprocessor-based breadboard computer.
+🌱  A hobby project that I'm currently working on is building a 6502 microprocessor-based breadboard computer.

 ## My Projects